hapax/hapax.github.io/assets/chance.md

 on the RPG stack exchange, the simplest check is the [Pearson $\chi^2$ test](https://en.wikipedia.org/wiki/Pearson's_chi-squared_test).
-Suppose our dice has $d$ sides, and we want to check after some number of rolls whether it's likely to be fair.
+Suppose our dice has $d$ sides, and we want to check after some number of rolls how fair it appears to be.
 Let $N$ be the total number of observations, $N_i$ the number of observed rolls with value $i$, and $p_i = 1/d$ the uniform probability.